google/closure-builder/README.md

 - `options.exclude_test` If true *_test.* files will be excluded

 #### Not implemented yet ####
-The following options are partial implemented and should not be used:
+The following options are partially implemented and should not be used:
 - `data`
 - `compress`
 - `type`